What is Hypermesis Gravidarum?

 How is it diagnosed?

 Diagnosis can be made when a woman has dropped 5% of her pre-pregnancy weight with simultaneous dehydration or loss of body fluids.
+Your doctor will run tests to measure your levels of urine ketones, serum electrolytes, and renal function.

 Signs and Symptoms